If you have a question that is not addressed here, please email us.

 What is Trados™?

-Translation Memory (TM) Tools like TRADOS™ work as a kind of terminology database and are extremely useful when translating large-volume documentation containing a high level of repetition.
+Translation Memory (TM) Tools like TRADOS™ work as a kind of bilingual database where all the translations that we undertake are stored, and which are extremely useful when translating large-volume documentation containing a high level of repetition.
 The benefits of TM tools are as follows:

 - Consistency of terminology and style across different documents.
 This allows a different translator to work on the same account while remaining faithful to previously translated documentation.